 It’s a novel agreement, for which there appears to be no precedent, containing unique stipulations such as this: No party has independent authority to declare that a specific chain of Zcash can actually be called Zcash.
 There must be agreement from both parties, and neither party can unilaterally override the will of the community.

-The move strengthens the Zcash brand, fortifies legal protections and enhances the power of the community’s voice.
+The move strengthened the Zcash brand, fortified legal protections and enhanced the power of the community’s voice.

 A Timeline of Consensus

 Zcash community member mineZcash opens conversation about long-term funding on Zcash Community Forum

 “So then that leaves it up to us (the community) to debate not knowing one way or the other what ECC’s plans are.”

 May 12 -15, 2019